Healthy Living

 3. Take breaks and stay hydrated.

 Listen to your body.
 If you feel too tired or something feels too painful, don’t do it.
-Take breaks throughout the day.
-And drink plenty of water.
+Take breaks throughout the day, about every 30 minutes or so, to drink plenty of water and rest.
 Even when it’s not hot outside, you can sweat.
 You need to replenish the fluids that you lose.

 4. Watch out for children and pets.